-Rolling out dough seems so elementary, unless you have done it unsuccessfully.
-The dough can stick to the rolling pin and countertop, or some parts of the dough could be too thin while other parts too thick.
-But with just a few tips, rolling out your next batch of sugar cookies or pie dough will be a cinch.
+Rolling out dough can seem elementary, but mastering the process requires a bit of know-how.
+There are pitfalls: The dough can stick to the rolling pin and countertop; some parts of the dough can be too thin while others too thick.
+But with our pro-tips and a little practice, rolling out your next batch will be a cinch.

 Use chilled dough.

-Always allow the dough to chill for at least 30 minutes.
-This helps keep the dough from sticking to the rolling pin and work surface.
-If dough is too firm, knead a few times to warm it up.
-This will also help keep the edges from cracking.
+Always allow your dough to chill for at least 30 minutes before working with it.
+This helps keep it from sticking to the rolling pin and work surface.
+If the dough is too firm, knead it a few times to warm it up.
+(This will also help keep the edges from cracking.)

 Make sure your work surface,

 A silicone mat can also keep the dough from sticking.
 Look for one specifically designed for baking: They have measurements that can help you roll out dough to the perfect dimension for various sizes of pies and tarts.

 Rotate the dough a ¼ turn with every few rolls.
 Remember to re-flour the surface after each rotation to keep the dough from sticking.